William Carleton: Anti-Catholicism

 Another factor that alienated Carleton from his fellow Irishmen was his intense hatred of the Catholic Church in Ireland to which the majority of his countrymen belonged.
 It has been argued (for example by Brian Donnelly) that Carleton's conversion to Anglicanism may have been a pragmatic move, as it would have been difficult for an aspiring young Catholic author to receive the patronage necessary to achieve success in early 19th-century Ireland.

 However, Donnelly's arguments fail when compared to Carleton's own statements in an 1826 letter to the Home Secretary, Sir Robert Peel.
 Carleton urged Peel to violently suppress Daniel O'Connell's activism for Catholic Emancipation, and claimed to have proof of O'Connell's involvement in fomenting anti-Protestant and anti-Landlord violence, while also accusing every Roman Catholic priest and schoolmaster of the same crimes.

 Shortly afterwards, Carleton befriended a Church of Ireland minister named Caesar Otway.
 According to W. B. Yeats, Reverend Otway was an, "anti-papal controversialist," who encouraged Carleton to write stories to "highlight...the corrupt practices of an ignorant clergy."

-Frank O'Connor expressed a belief that Carleton debased his talents by taking sides in Ireland's religious divide.
+Frank O'Connor said that Carleton debased his talents by taking sides in Ireland's religious divide.
 O'Connor admits, however, that Carleton could not win either way.
 In Victorian era Ireland, Protestant readers were demanding stories which unconditionally demonised Catholicism and its adherents, while Catholic readers, "wanted to read nothing about themselves that was not treacle."
 As a result, Carleton's writings were invariably, "rent asunder by faction-fighters who wished him to write from one distorted standpoint or the other."

 Influence

 Carleton figures as a precursor of the Celtic revival.

 Carleton is featured in the long poem Station Island by Séamus Heaney.

+The International Astronomical Union named a crater on the planet Mercury Carleton in his honour on 19 October 2018.